organix/tartjs/README.md

 ### tracing.dispatch()

   * Return: _Object_ or `false`.
 Effect of dispatching next event or `false` if no events exist for dispatch.
     * `created`: _Array_ An array of created contexts.
-A context is the execution context of an actor behavior.
+A context is the execution context of an actor behavior (the value of _this_ when the behavior executes).
     * `event`: _Object_ The event that was dispatched.
       * `message`: _Any_ Message that was delivered.
       * `context`: _Object_ Actor context the message was delivered to.
     * `exception`: _Error_ _(Default: undefined)_ An exception if message delivery caused an exception.
     * `previous`: _Function_ _(Default: undefined)_ `function (message) {}` If the actor changed behavior, the previous behavior is referenced here.
 The new actor behavior is in event.context.behavior
     * `sent`: _Array_ An array of events.
-An events is a tuple containing a message and the context of the actor the message is addressed to.
+An event is a tuple containing a message and the context of the actor the message is addressed to.

 Dispatch next event.